 The private Sapi Reserve, a previous hunting area, was established in 2016 by Great Plains Conservation as a beautiful private photographic reserve safe for wildlife.
 It borders the Mana Pools National Park to the west and forms part of our mission to convert vast tracts of Africa into pure conservation land.
 It is now recognised as one of the finest wildlife destinations in Africa today.
 We access this fantastic wildlife sanctuary and the Mana Pools National Park if we want to offer a combined range of over 337,000 hectares of prime, protected wilderness for our guests.
 It is a part of the UNESCO World Heritage Site and a core area of the middle-Zambezi biosphere reserve.

 Our Great Plains Foundation is building a brighter future for Africa’s wild places through projects that address conservation across entire landscapes.
 One example of this landscape-wide approach is the private Sapi Reserve.
 This critical and fragile landscape came into the Great Plains fold in 2016 as a property hunted since 1957.
 As with our Selinda Reserve in Botswana, Great Plains Conservation immediately stopped all hunting.
-The 290,000 acre Sapi Concession in Zimbabwe is a crucial area set on the Zambezi River that borders Mana Pools National Park and forms the heart of a UNESCO World Heritage Site.
+The 290,000-acre Sapi Concession in Zimbabwe is a crucial area with the Zambezi River as its northern border and the Mana Pools National Park on its western edge.
+The Sapi Concession forms the heart of a UNESCO World Heritage Site.
 Given its potential to play a pivotal role in conserving the broader Zambezi Valley, Great Plains took responsibility for managing this landscape – reclaiming it for conservation.
-Learn more about the Great Plains Foundation Sapi Restoration Project
+Learn more about the Great Plains Foundation Sapi Restoration Project.

 Tembo Plains Gallery